pollos-josh/fy24-md/C#/ADO.NET Entity Framework.md

 ## ADO .NET Entity Framework
 An auto-generated data access layer.
 It provides object-relational mapping services by mapping relational data.
 Eliminates the need for most of the data-access code that is usually needed to write.

+---
+# Code First
+Focuses on the domain of your application and start creating classes for your domain entity and then Entity Framework will create the database from your code.

+# Database First
+It creates model codes from the database in the project and those classes become the link between the database and the controller.